felangel/web_socket_client/README.md

 **BinaryExponentialBackoff**

-This backoff strategy will make the `WebSocket` client wait an exponentially increasing amount of time until a maxiumum step is reached.
+This backoff strategy will make the `WebSocket` client wait an exponentially increasing amount of time until a maximum step is reached.

 ```dart
 // Initially wait 1s and double the wait time until a maximum step of of 3 is reached.